J0vial/appointment_app/README.md

 To run this website follows this steps,

-1) py manage.py makemigrations
+1) py manage.py makemigrations.

-2)py manage.py migrate
+2)py manage.py migrate.

 (By this you upload all the settings on your machine)

-3) Finally do, py manage.py runserver
+3) Finally do this, py manage.py runserver.